๐Ÿ”†Environmental Chemistry I

 Electrokinetic Remediation

-Compare: Electrokinetic Remediation vs. Pump and Treat—both remove contaminants from the subsurface, but electrokinetics uses electrical gradients effective in tight soils, while pump and treat relies on hydraulic gradients requiring permeable materials.
-Soil type determines which approach is feasible.
+Compare: Electrokinetic Remediation vs. Pump and Treat: both remove contaminants from the subsurface, but electrokinetics uses electrical gradients effective in tight clay soils, while pump and treat relies on hydraulic gradients requiring permeable materials like sands and gravels.
+Soil type is the deciding factor.

 Quick Reference Table